TheOsceola - FSU wide receiver Mycah Pittman announces he's entering transfer portal

 Florida State football's transfer portal departure tally is nearing double digits.

-Wide receiver Mycah Pittman, who transferred to FSU from Oregon ahead of the 2022 season, became the ninth Seminole to announce he's leaving the program and transferring elsewhere Friday.
+Wide receiver Mycah Pittman, who transferred to FSU from Oregon ahead of the 2022 season, became the eighth Seminole to announce he's leaving the program and transferring elsewhere Friday.

 A Tampa native who played his high school football in California, Pittman appeared in all 13 games last season and made seven starts.
 He caught 32 passes for 330 yards and the first three touchdown catches of his collegiate career while also serving as FSU's primary punt returner.